 If you are anything like me, you hate receiving unwanted and annoying emails.
 I’ve never heard anyone say they’d like to receive more.
 The vast majority of SPAM is a harmless nuisance, but some of it can be downright malicious and dangerous.
 The cold hard fact is SPAM is inevitable.
-And while it will never disappear completely, there are a few simple steps you can take to dramatically reduce unwanted mail and ensure a less cluttered inbox – saving you time and frustration.
+While it will never disappear completely, there are simple steps you can take to dramatically reduce SPAM & email threats and ensure a less cluttered inbox – saving you time and frustration.

-So what can you do?
+So what can you do to reduce SPAM & email threats?
 Instead of deleting that email from your inbox, take a quick moment to report it to Proofpoint.
 At the bottom of every single email you will find the following message: “This email has been scanned for spam and viruses by Proofpoint Essentials.
 Click here to report this email as spam.”
 Doing this only takes a second or two and will let ProofPoint know you don’t want to receive messages from this sender.
 Proofpoint will do a better job of capturing and placing those future messages from that sender in quarantine, as opposed to ending up in your inbox again.
-This practice will require more of your time upfront, but as you establish this as a daily habit you will find that you will receive less SPAM, requiring less of your time and attention.
+This practice will require more time upfront, but if you make it a daily habit you’ll find that you will receive less SPAM, requiring less of your time and attention.

 The next thing you can do is “unsubscribe” to SPAM emails.
 Ironically, the majority of SPAM you receive will come from a reputable marketer.
 Marketers must abide by the CAN-SPAM Act signed into law by President George Bush in 2003, which defines the compliance requirements for sending commercial electronic email messages, and the penalties for violators.
 Part of this law requires marketers to include a visible and operable mechanism to unsubscribe from their lists, and they must honor your request within 10 days.
-This option is usually presented as a web link at the bottom of their message, which, when selected, you’ll be directed to a webpage where you can manage your email preferences.
-If you do not see instructions to opt-out of their messages, then the sender is in direct violation of the CAN-SPAM Act – regardless if their negligence is intentional or due to ignorance.
+This option is usually presented as a web link at the bottom of their message, which directs to a webpage where you can manage your email preferences.
+If you do not see instructions to opt-out of their messages, then the sender is in direct violation of the CAN-SPAM Act.

 And when push comes to shove, don’t hesitate to report violators to the Federal Trade Commission (FTC).
 The more people report, the better informed they are to help turn the tide.
 If we’re lucky, they can blacklist the sender’s email servers, which renders them unable to send messages, or worse!
 If you ever have questions or would like guidance with SPAM, please do not hesitate to ask our support team for help.
 And, if you chose to follow these tips, we’d love to hear about your experience!